Area15: History

-Conception and opening

-Area15 is located one mile west of the Las Vegas Strip, beside Interstate 15.
+AREA15 is located one mile west of the Las Vegas Strip, beside Interstate 15.
 The land was previously occupied by a Mercedes-Benz dealership.
 Fisher Brothers purchased the site and nearby acreage in 2005, with plans for a mixed-use project on the parcels.
-These plans were derailed due to the financial crisis of 2007–2008, and the project was never built.
-In 2016, planning began to develop Area15 on the site of the former dealership.
+These plans were derailed due to the 2008 financial crisis, and the project was never built.
+In 2016, planning began to develop AREA15 on the site of the former dealership.
 It is a joint project between Fisher Brothers and Beneville Studios.
 Winston Fisher and Michael Beneville determined that an original concept was needed for their project to adequately compete with the Strip.
 They eventually decided on an entertainment and retail complex with a science-fiction theme.
 Meow Wolf had originally planned to open a project in downtown Las Vegas with the assistance of Tony Hsieh.
-This plan did not work out, but Meow Wolf still decided to proceed with a project in the city, eventually teaming up with Area15.
+This plan did not work out, but Meow Wolf still decided to proceed with a project in the city, eventually teaming up with AREA15.

-The project's slogan is, "Area15 does not exist."
-Winston Fisher said, "I had a desire to make something original, something different.
+Winston Fisher described AREA15 as an event center inspired by shopping malls and theme parks.
+The project's slogan is, "AREA15 does not exist."
+Fisher said, "I had a desire to make something original, something different.
 I wanted to make something that doesn't exist."
-Fisher further said, "This couldn't have existed in 2005 anyway.
+He further said, "This couldn't have existed in 2005 anyway.
 Meow Wolf didn't exist.
 A lot of the technology we're using didn't exist."
 The project's name is a reference to Area 51, but it also refers to Fisher Brothers' founding in 1915 and the adjacent Interstate 15.
 The name was originally meant only as a working title.

-Area15 was originally set to open in December 2019, with Meow Wolf as its anchor tenant.
+AREA15 was originally set to open in December 2019, with Meow Wolf as its anchor tenant.
 Nomadic, a virtual reality company, was announced as the facility's second tenant in May 2019, set to occupy 6000 sqft.
 A month later, it was announced that Emporium, a bar and arcade, would occupy another 10000 sqft.
 Prospective retail tenants had to offer unique elements to qualify for a space.
-Area15's opening date was delayed until January 2020, and was subsequently delayed further, as new ideas and features were implemented.
+AREA15's opening date was delayed until January 2020, and was subsequently delayed further, as new ideas and features were implemented.
 This included an indoor zip line, which required additional steel, necessary to reinforce the ceiling.
-Area15 was later scheduled to open for private events in February 2020, followed by a public opening three or four months later.
+AREA15 was later scheduled to open for private events in February 2020, followed by a public opening three or four months later.

-Portions of Area15 were eventually opened on September 17, 2020.
-Area15 has capacity for approximately 7,000 people, although upon opening, it was limited to 750 to allow for social distancing, due to the COVID-19 pandemic.
+Portions of AREA15 were eventually opened on September 17, 2020.
+AREA15 has capacity for approximately 7,000 people, although upon opening, it was limited to 750 to allow for social distancing, due to the COVID-19 pandemic.
 Reservations were also required in order to control capacity.
 Meow Wolf's plans were delayed until early 2021, due to the pandemic.

+Area15 had attracted 13 million visitors as of 2024.
+It is popular among young tourists aged 18 to 34.